Last Updated: May 1, 2025

 Early Life

-Steve Doocy was born in 1956 in Algona, Iowa to James, who worked in sales and construction, and JoAnne.
-He is of Irish descent on his father's side and of Swedish ancestry on his mother's.
+Stephen James Doocy was born on October 19, 1956, in Algona, Iowa.
+He is the son of James and JoAnne Doocy, and his father worked in sales and construction.
+Steve is of Irish descent on his father's side and of Swedish ancestry on his mother's.
 Doocy was raised in Abilene, Kansas, and went to primary schools in Salina, Industry, and Russell.
 Later, he went to middle school in Wakefield and high school in Clay Center.
-For his higher education, he enrolled at the University of Kansas in Lawrence, obtaining a Bachelor of Science degree in journalism.
+For his higher education, Steve enrolled at the University of Kansas in Lawrence, obtaining a Bachelor of Science degree in journalism.
 While at college, he became the first on-air DJ for the student-operated radio station 90.7 KJHK.

 Career Beginnings